 The Leviathan is developed for use with the open source Reef-Pi software, which lets you keep tabs on what’s happening in the aquarium ecosystem, and will send you alerts if changes deviate from a programmed spectrum.
 It also enables users to set equipment on scheduled timers or control them manually (via on-screen sliders) if necessary.

-Brandon is currently crowdfunding the Leviathan Aquarium Automation control board on Kickstarter and has already surpassed his target goal of $1,250 by a few thousand dollars.
+Schreiber is currently crowdfunding the Leviathan Aquarium Automation control board on Kickstarter and has already surpassed his target goal of $1,250 by a few thousand dollars.
 Those interested can pledge $14 and up, which gets you just the board at that point.
-Brandon does offer boards for both fresh and saltwater tanks, and complete kits (board, outlets, sensors, and enclosure) starting at $117 and higher.
+Schreiber does offer boards for both fresh and saltwater tanks, and complete kits (board, outlets, sensors, and enclosure) starting at $117 and higher.